OpenZeppelin/governor-quorum-bot/README.md

 ## Description

-This agent detects when a proposal is created to lower the quorum.
+This agent detects when a proposal is created to lower the quorum and it will be affected by [CVE-2022-31198](https://github.com/OpenZeppelin/openzeppelin-contracts/security/advisories/GHSA-xrc4-737v-9q75).

 ## Supported Chains

 - Ethereum
+- Optimism
+- BSC
+- Polygon
+- Avalanche

 ## Alerts